JohnFox191/Augusta-Labs-AI-Challenge/README.md

 - **LLM**: Configurable via `CHAT_MODEL` (default: `gpt-4o-mini`)
 - **API**: FastAPI with streaming SSE support
 - **Vector Index**: VectorChord's for efficient ANN search
+-
+## TODO | WHAT I WOULD ADD
+- Expand company data by performing scraping/querying data from aggregators (like Racius, eInforma) to extract how old the company is, aproximate revenue, location, etc. To better filter the elegibility criteria
+- Do a better UI, ended up testing it with Swagger and Insomnia
+- Setup a web search MCP so that the LLM could query the top-K companies' info to inform the matching
+- Ended up discarding hard criteria due to the lack of tags and no time to set them up
+- Add trigram index to the various fields of the incentives, to allow specific incentive search without using semantic search (adding the id fields into the embedding degraded performance)
+-
 ## Setup

 ### 1. Install Dependencies